sparkhere-sys/archapt/README.md

 **Flags**

-- `--noconfirm`: Removes the script and pacman's confirm prompts.
+- `--noconfirm`: Skips the script and pacman's confirm prompts.
 - `--noupgrade`: Uses `-S` instead of `-Syu`.
 Can't be used with `--update`.
 - `--update`: Uses `-Sy` instead of `-Syu`.
 Can't be used with `--noupgrade`.
 - `--dry-run`: Doesn't *actually* run the pacman command.
 It's just there for your self-esteem.